Facebook Statistics: A View From the Top of the Online Heap

 In July 2019, the FTC assessed a $5 billion fine on Facebook for the Cambridge Analytica scandal.
 This is the largest fine the agency has ever levied.

 In the end, this recurring problem goes far beyond privacy issues.
-The company keeps making decisions that work to the detriment of Facebook users, even when it concerns their private information.
+The company makes decisions that work to the detriment of Facebook users, even when it concerns their private information.

 Hundreds of millions of people ignore these Facebook facts and statistics and choose to stick with the platform.
 Zuckerberg’s promise to protect Facebook user data may be kept this time.